gonza7aav/scraping-passenger-list/README.en.md

 - _[MySQL](https://www.mysql.com/)_

 You can import the `.csv` files to your preferred database service.
-But this code only cover _MySQL_.
+But this code only covers _MySQL_.

 ## 🛠️ Install